noHackses/riscv64-research/install riscv fedora.md

 ## Prerequisites

 We will use Fedora Workstation.
-I installed it on Virtualbox
+I installed it on Virtualbox (make sure to allocate enough VRAM in the settings to avoid visual glitches).

 ## Installation